86% of businesses will run their apps purely through SaaS after 2022.

 Look at this case study for one of HubSpot’s customers:

 Using an exact percentage in the headline makes the title much more interesting and powerful.
-Readers will wonder how it was achieved, potentially increasing click-through rate.
+Readers will wonder how it was achieved, potentially increasing the click-through rate.

 Writing a case study?
 State numbers.